GaloyMoney/dev.galoy.io/src/pages/index.md

 :::

 ### Backend

 * **[Galoy backend](/products/galoy-backend)** – interacts with the bitcoin and accounting layers to enable sending, receiving and holding balances.
-Check the [API section ](/api) for an interactive tutorial for getting started with our hosted instance.
+Check the [API section ](/api) for an interactive tutorial to get started with our hosted instance.
 * **[Stablesats](/products/stablesats)** – service for implementing fiat hedging strategies via supported exchanges; enables the provision of synthetic USD to provide dollar-like stability without stablecoins.
 * **[Bria](/products/bria)** - a service for transaction batching and onchain liquidity management.
 * **[Galoy CLI](/products/galoy-cli)** - a Command Line Interface (CLI) client for interacting with Galoy Backend.